University to be Honored for LGBTQ+ Student Programming

 NASPA’s Gender and Sexuality Knowledge Community will award Illinois Wesleyan with an Exemplary Program Award for the University’s Queer Lives series of programs from the 2015-16 academic year.
 The award will be presented March 14 at the national conference of NASPA, the professional organization of student affairs administrators in higher education.

-In their nominating materials, organizers noted that one of the obstacles for LGBTQ+ student persistence is the lack of visible and available models through which students with marginalized sexual identities can see their future potential and successes embodied.
+In their nominating materials, organizers noted that one of the obstacles for LGBTQ+ student persistence is the lack of visible and available role models through which students with marginalized sexual identities can see their future potential and successes embodied.

 The series provided opportunities for all students, but especially for LGBTQ+ students, faculty and staff to connect with role models whose lives model ignited passion, democratic citizenship and social justice activism, according to Vice President for Student Affairs and Dean of Students Karla Carney-Hall.